 Paint The Town

-NeighborWorks Sacramento will be hold it’s 30th Annual Paint the Town Neighborhood improvement Event on September 27 and 28, 2019!
+NeighborWorks Sacramento held it’s 30th Annual Paint the Town Neighborhood improvement Event on September 27 and 28, 2019!

 NeighborWorks Sacramento’s Paint the Town model supports our community stabilization initiative.
 Through this initiative NeighborWorks Sacramento renovates formerly vacant homes for resale to a new family.
-Each year, NeighborWorks Sacramento chooses a street near one of our recently renovated homes for our Paint the Town event.
+Each year, NeighborWorks Sacramento chooses a street in low to moderate income neighborhood for our Paint the Town event.
 We focus our efforts on one specific block in order to maximize our impact.
 NeighborWorks Sacramento meets with residents to develop work-plans for home improvement projects to meet each resident’s needs.
 Volunteer teams are assigned one or more projects to complete.
 NeighborWorks Sacramento provides the supplies, equipment and expertise needed to lead the projects.